-On November 18, 2016, the Company entered into an Exploration License and Option To Purchase Agreement with Genesis Gold Corporation to acquire a 100% interest in two gold projects in the State of Nevada.
-The Company was allotted a 90 day time period from the date of execution during which it must secure financing for exploration.
-Should it not be successful in financing exploration for the two projects, the Agreement will terminate.
+On November 18, 2016, the Company entered into an Exploration License and Option to Purchase Agreement with Genesis Gold Corporation to acquire a 100% interest in two gold projects in the State of Nevada.
+Amendments were announced on February 27, 2017 and April 4, 2017 as described in the "Mineral Properties" section.
+The Company now has until June 30, 2017 to secure financing for exploration and pay the second advance royalty payment of USD \$15,000 for the Caldera Project.